venkatajax/devops-practical-1/README.md

-# This readme outlines the steps and approach I took to containerize the given app and deploy into Kubernetes cluster using Minikube.
+# This README file outlines the steps and approach I took to containerize the given app and deploy into Kubernetes cluster using Minikube.
 This repo contains Dockerfile and docker-compose.yml file used to dockerize the app.
 Also I have attached the relevant screenshots.
+Added k8s manifest files used for this deployment.

 Below is the approach I took.
 1) Installed Docker as Minikube runs inside Docker.